 The BLS reports that sales representatives of technical and scientific products, such as those within the pharmaceutical industry, earned a median annual salary of $76,190 as of May 2015.
 A 6.9% increase in employment for wholesale and manufacturing sales representatives who sell technical and scientific products is projected for the 2014-2024 decade.

 Clinical Laboratory Technologist

 Clinical laboratory technologists use their backgrounds in biochemistry to conduct experiments on bacteria, viruses and microorganisms.
 Technologists may perform tests on levels of compounds in human blood, monitor growth of bacteria or examine the effects of drugs on viruses.
 Depending on the laboratory environment they are in, these professionals may be involved in a broad range of studies or specialize in a specific field, such as bacteriology or virology.
 Clinical laboratory technologists may find employment in government health agencies, drug manufacturing companies or health care facilities.

-Medical and clinical laboratory technologists earned a median salary of $57,580, states the BLS as of May 2012.
-Jobs in this industry are expected to increase by 14% from 2012 to 2022.
+Medical and clinical laboratory technologists earned a median annual salary of $60,520 as of May 2015, states the BLS.
+Jobs in this industry are expected to increase by 14% from 2014 to 2024.

 Another option for biochemistry majors is a career as a research assistant, working in government or private laboratories, pharmaceutical companies, hospitals or facilities connected to the growing field of biotechnology.
 Though jobs involving a high level of research will require an advanced degree, there are still many jobs at the assistant or technician level open to those with undergraduate degrees.